adelarsq/neoline.vim/README.md

 - [ ] Move all code to Lua
 - [ ] Add theme support
 - [x] Rounded borders
+- [ ] Detect window size to show the right elements

 ## Others 🦕